shenyu1997/pilot/README.md

 # Spring Java Config Project Sample

-The purpose of this project is show how to using spring java config to build up a web application.
+The purpose of this project is show how to using spring **java config** to build up a web REST service.

+### Without Spring Features:
+Spring Boot, Spring Cloud(Micro Service), JPA, Spring Data, Spring Security.

 ### Include Spring Features: